-The Vincent Smith School is staffed by New York State certified Special Education and content area specialized teachers, with over 95% holding advanced degrees.
-All of our faculty and staff are highly trained and dedicated to the mission and philosophy of the school.
+The Vincent Smith School is staffed by New York State certified Special Education and content area specialized teachers and therapists, with 100% holding advanced degrees.
+All our faculty and staff are highly trained and dedicated to the mission and philosophy of the school.